jstruthers/jstruthers.github.io/_posts/2016-08-20-what-do-vectors-see.md

 ___
 layout: post
-title: "What Do Vectors See?"
+title: What Do Vectors See\?
 ___

 To me, computer graphics are pretty close to magic.
 From a you age I've been mesmerized by the wonders programmers